Skip to Content

 Things For Kids To Do in Las Vegas Away From The Strip

-Discovery Children’s Museum: Near the Fremont Street Experience, kids will enjoy exploring a number of engaging exhibits that aim to educate about water power, inventing, experimentation, and more.
+Discovery Children’s Museum: Near the Fremont Street Experience, kids will enjoy exploring several engaging exhibits that aim to educate about water power, inventing, experimentation, and more.

 Mini Golf at Rio: KISS by Monster Mini Golf is a visual spectacle fueled by blacklights and props that pop scattered throughout the course.